etherealsunshine/conformopt/README.md

 # ConformOpt

-User-friendly A′ optimization for qFit multi-conformer protein models.
+User-friendly optimization pipeline for qFit multi-conformer protein models.
 Supply one target site or a batch of sites, let the pipeline optimize the qFit starting model, and collect the A′ and Phenix results in a structured output directory.